-Capacity at existing schools shall-may not exceed the recommended capacity for new schools, nor shall it exceed the capacity that can be reasonably accommodated by the acreage, parking and other elements of the infrastructure.
-Related consideration shall-may include traffic and childcare.
+Capacity at existing schools may not exceed the recommended capacity for new schools, nor shall it exceed the capacity that can be reasonably accommodated by the acreage, parking and other elements of the infrastructure.
+Related consideration may include traffic and childcare.

 New School Capacity:

-- Elementary Schools: Permanent facilities to house 700 students with infrastructure provision for relocatable buildings to house a maximum of 900 students, or a maximum of 1,000 students during periods of peak enrollment. - Middle Schools: Permanent facilities to house 900 students with infrastructure provision for relocatable buildings to house a maximum of 1,200 students. - K-8 Schools: Permanent facilities to house 1,200 students with infrastructure provision for relocatable building to house a maximum of 1,600 students. - High Schools: Permanent facilities to house 2,200 students with infrastructure provision for relocatable building to house a maximum of 2,600 students.
-School location The school facilities planning process should be designed and implemented to safeguard demonstrated excellence in education while simultaneously ensuring that our schools are managed in a fiscally responsible and cost-effective manner.
-Schools shall may should be situated to confirmsuch that each school's attendance area is large enough to ensure sufficient student population to support a school facility that operates cost-effectively yet preserves the education and emotionall benefits children derive from attending a school near their neighborhood community.
+- Elementary Schools: Permanent facilities to house 700 students with infrastructure provision for relocatable buildings to house a maximum of 900 students, or a maximum of 1,000 students during periods of peak enrollment. - Middle Schools: Permanent facilities to house 900 students with infrastructure provision for relocatable buildings to house a maximum of 1,200 students. - K-8 Schools: Permanent facilities to house 1,200 students with infrastructure provision for relocatable buildings to house a maximum of 1,600 students. - High Schools: Permanent facilities to house 2,200 students with infrastructure provision for relocatable buildings to house a maximum of 2,600 students.

+School Location

+The school facilities planning process should be designed and implemented to safeguard demonstrated excellence in education while simultaneously ensuring that schools are managed in a fiscally responsible and cost-effective manner.

+Schools should be situated such that each school's attendance area is large enough to ensure sufficient student population to support a school facility that operates cost-effectively yet preserves the educational and emotional benefits children derive from attending a school near their neighborhood community.

 The facilities planning process should honor the potential for unique strengths and characteristics of individual schools and reflect the high value placed on neighborhood schools, alternative programs, open enrollment, and the community use of school facilities, and should be based on a thorough analysis of changing demographic patterns.

 There are benefits for families and for children when the assigned school of attendance is within reasonable proximity of their neighborhood community and allows for suggested routes to school.

-The neighborhood communities potentially served by a school shall be considered within reasonable proximity if the maximum radius from the school is: Page 2 of 4 EXHIBIT #38 - Elementary School: 2.5 miles - K-8 Schools: 2.5 miles - Middle School: 3.5 miles - High School: 4.5 miles The concepts of reasonable proximity and reasonable school enrollment, along with economic considerations of refurbishing-modernization and maintenance of older facilities and access to State facilities and Community Facilities District (CFD) funds shall-may be key factors in any decision regarding building a new school or closing an existing school.
+The concepts of reasonable proximity and reasonable school enrollment, along with economic considerations of modernization and maintenance of older facilities and access to state facilities and Community Facilities District (CFD) funds may be key factors in any decision regarding building a new school or closing an existing school.

+FACILITIES MASTER PLAN (continued)

 The Board of Trustees recognizes the importance of having complete and factual information as the basis for developing and maintaining the Facilities Master Plan.
-The Superintendent shall-may maintain procedures to encourage the cooperation of the District staff, parents/guardians, students, state and local governmental and planning agencies, and other business and community representatives in this effort.
+The Superintendent maymaintain procedures to encourage the cooperation of the District staff, parents/guardians, students, state and local governmental and planning agencies, and other business and community representatives in this effort.

 Legal Reference:

-EDUCATION CODE

-16011 Long-range comprehensive master plan

-16322 California Department of Education services

-17017.5 Approval of applications for projects

-17070.10-17079.30 Leroy F. Greene School Facilities Act

-17251 Powers and duties of California Department of Education

-17260-17268 Plans and specifications for school facilities

-17280-17317 Field Act

-17365-17374 Fitness for occupancy

-17405 Relocatable structures; lease requirements

-35275 New school planning and design; cooperation with recreation and park authorities

-39101 Powers (California Department of Education) concerning buildings and building sites

-GOVERNMENT CODE

-53090-53097.5 Regulation of local agencies by counties and cities

-65352.2 Communicating and coordinating of school sites

-65995.6 School facilities needs analysis

-CODE OF REGULATIONS, TITLE 2

-1859-1859.199 Leroy F. Greene School Facilities Act

-CODE OF REGULATIONS, TITLE 5

-14001 Minimum standards

-14010 Site selection standards

-14030-14036 Standards, planning, and approval of school facilities

-CODE OF REGULATIONS, TITLE 24

-101 et seq.
-Green building standards code

-UNITED STATES CODE, TITLE 42

-12101-12213 Americans with Disabilities Act

-CODE OF FEDERAL REGULATIONS, TITLE 28

-35.101-35.190 Americans with Disabilities Act

-Page 3 of 4 EXHIBIT #38

-BP 71100(d)
+EDUCATION CODE 16011 Long-range comprehensive master plan 16322 California Department of Education services 17017.5 Approval of applications for projects 17070.10-17079.30 Leroy F. Greene School Facilities Act 17251 Powers and duties of California Department of Education 17260-17268 Plans and specifications for school facilities 17280-17317 Field Act 17365-17374 Fitness for occupancy 17405 Relocatable structures; lease requirements 35275 New school planning; cooperation with recreation and park authorities GOVERNMENT CODE 53090-53097.5 Regulation of local agencies by counties and cities 65352.2 Communicating and coordinating of school sites 65995.6 School facilities needs analysis CODE OF REGULATIONS, TITLE 2 1859-1859.199 Leroy F. Greene School Facilities Act CODE OF REGULATIONS, TITLE 5 14001 Minimum standards 14010 Site selection standards 14030-14036 Standards, planning, and approval of school facilities CODE OF REGULATIONS, TITLE 24 101 et seq.
+Green building standards code UNITED STATES CODE, TITLE 42 12101-12213 Americans with Disabilities Act CODE OF FEDERAL REGULATIONS.
+TITLE 28 35.101-35.190 Americans with Disabilities Act

 Management Resources: